 A member of the advisory board and programme advisor since 1983, Vecdi Sayar quit his post in 1995.
 In 1995, co-founder of the festival and İKSV executive Onat Kutlar was killed in a terrorist bombing.
 The first director of the Festival was Hülya Uçansu (1983-2006), followed by Azize Tan (2006-2015) who handed over the post to Kerem Ayan in 2015.

 In 2006, celebrating its 25th year, Istanbul Film Festival established the Meetings on the Bridge programme–a co-production market aiming to provide a launch pad for co-productions while bringing producers, directors, scriptwriters, and representatives of institutions from Türkiye and Europe together.
-Within the frame of the Meetings on the Bridge programme, a Feature Film Project Development Workshop was initiated in 2008, and a Work in Progress workshop in 2012.
+Within the frame of the Meetings on the Bridge programme, a Feature Film Project Development Workshop was initiated in 2008, and a Work in Progress Platform workshop in 2012.
 In 2011, the Turkish-German Co-production Fund was formed by collaboration of the Medienboard Berlin-Brandenburg and Hamburg Schleswig-Holstein film funds.
 In order to establish and strengthen relations with filmmakers from neighbouring countries, the “Neighbours” platform was launched in 2016.
 Between 2017 and 2023, the Short Film Workshop was organised aiming at new generation of young filmmakers who are working on their first or second short films.

 The Festival features an international competition, provides a broad showcase for recent Turkish film productions, and thus represents a rewarding medium where Turkish and foreign filmmakers get together.
 The Festival draws a special interest to world classics, presenting retrospectives, and curated sections included in its programme which comprises close to 200 titles, making it the most comprehensive film festival in Türkiye.
 With admissions exceeding 90,000 in 2024, it is also considered the biggest film festival and the longest-running international film festival in Türkiye.